sumoonx/demonstration-yohe/README.md

 ```
 After that, you will be able to navigate to your code in Android Studio.<br>
 ####More about coding
-Here's still some basic rules we might want to obey, we'll discuss that later.
+Here's still some other basic rules we might want to obey, we'll discuss that later.<br>

 ------------------------------------------------------------------------------
 ##Clean Android Architecture
 See article [Architecting Android…The clean way](http://fernandocejas.com/2014/09/03/architecting-android-the-clean-way/) for details.<br>